mvdan/sh/README.md

 ### Caveats

-Supporting some of these could be possible, but they would involve major drawbacks explained below.

-* Bash associative arrays.
-Cannot be parsed statically as that depends on whether `array` was defined via `declare -A`.
+* Bash index expressions must be an arithmetic expression or a single word.
+If you must use a string with spaces, quote it.
+This is because the static parser can't know whether the array is an associative array (string keys) since that depends on having called or not `declare -A`.

 ```
  $ echo '${array[spaced string]}' | shfmt
 1:16: not a valid arithmetic operator: string
 ```

-* `$((` and `((` ambiguity.
-This means backtracking, which would greatly complicate the parser.
+* `$((` and `((` ambiguity is not suported.
+Backtracking would greatly complicate the parser and make stream support - `io.Reader` - impossible.
 In practice, the POSIX spec recommends to [space the operands][posix-ambiguity] if `$( (` is meant.

 ```
  $ echo '$((foo); (bar))' | shfmt
 1:1: reached ) without matching $(( with ))
 ```

+* Some builtins like `export`, `let` and `eval` are parsed as keywords.
+  This is to let the static parser parse them completely and build their AST better than just a slice of arguments.

 ### Related projects